biologist79/ESPuino/README.md

 * buttons locked: track-progress-LEDs coloured red
 * paused: track-progress-LEDs coloured orange
 * rewind: if single-track-loop is activated a LED-rewind is performed when restarting the given track
-* (Optional) Undervoltage: flashes three times red if battery-voltage is too low
+* (Optional) Undervoltage: flashes three times red if battery-voltage is too low.
+This voltage-level can be configured via GUI.
+* (Optional) Short press of rotary encoder's button provides battery-voltage visualisation via Neopixel.
+Upper und lower voltage can be adjusted via GUI.

 Please note: some Neopixels use a reversed addressing which leads to the 'problem', that all effects are shown counter clockwise.
 If you want to change that behaviour, just enable `NEOPIXEL_REVERSE_ROTATION`.